Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Set-AzCurrentStorageAccount.md

 ### -Context
 Specifies an **AzureStorageContext** object for the current Storage account.
-To obtain a storage context object, use the New-AzureStorageContext cmdlet.
+To obtain a storage context object, use the New-AzStorageContext cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Common.Authentication.Abstractions.IStorageContext